Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

 To further demonstrate that \gls{aspire} produces statistically unbiased posterior distributions, we perform a probability–probability (P–P) test with 100 simulated binary black hole signals with spin-precession and higher-order multipoles.
 We analyze these signals with \gls{aspire} and use initial samples from the prior.
 This produces the P–P plot shown in \cref{fig:pp} with combined $p$-value of 0.574, confirming that the inferred posteriors are unbiased.

-In addition to recovering unbiased posterior distributions, \gls{aspire} yields consistent evidence estimates which distinguishes it from other methods such as \gls{mcmc}.
-In \cref{tab:evidences} we present the inferred log-evidences for analyses using \gls{aspire} and \dynesty with the same waveform.
-The log-evidence differences between \gls{aspire} and \dynesty are within the estimated uncertainties, except for the asymmetric injection where they differ slightly.
-This serves as additional confirmation that the results obtained with \gls{aspire} are consistent with traditional approaches and that \gls{aspire} maintains statistical validity for model comparison.
+In addition to recovering unbiased posterior distributions, \gls{aspire} yields consistent evidence estimates. \Cref{tab:evidences} presents the inferred log-evidences for analyses using \gls{aspire} and \dynesty with the same waveform.
+The log-evidence differences between \gls{aspire} and \dynesty are within the estimated uncertainties, except for the asymmetric injection and GW200129 where they differ slightly.
+This agreement confirms that \gls{aspire} produces results consistent with baseline analyses and preserves statistical validity for Bayesian model comparison.

+\Cref{tab:evidences} presents the number of likelihood evaluations, wall times, and posterior sample counts for the analyses.
+For \gls{aspire}, we separately report the cost of the initial \gls{smc} evolution and the total cost including final posterior resampling.
+The initial \gls{smc} stage governs the adaptation of the existing posterior to the target distribution, while additional posterior samples can be generated at low cost (see Supplemental Material~\cite{SM}).
+Across the scenarios considered here, \gls{aspire} reduces the cost of posterior adaptation by factors of up to \MaxEvalSpeedupSMC in likelihood evaluations and \MaxTimeSpeedupSMC in wall time.
+Including final posterior resampling, the total cost is reduced by up to \MaxEvalSpeedupTotal (\MaxEvalSpeedupPerSampleTotal per posterior sample), with corresponding wall time reductions of up to \MaxTimeSpeedupTotal (\MaxTimeSpeedupPerSampleTotal per posterior sample).
+More challenging updates, such as the asymmetric injection and GW200129, require more conservative settings, and therefore yield smaller gains.

-\pdfbookmark[1]{Discussion and outlook}{sec:conclusions} \emph{Discussion and outlook}---\Gls{aspire} establishes a novel approach for Bayesian inference in gravitational-wave astronomy.
-Rather than discarding results and restarting analyses from the prior, posterior results can be transformed into unbiased results under new models, including new posterior samples and an evidence estimate, that are consistent with traditional analyses.
-This capability goes beyond existing acceleration methods, which either fail when posteriors occupy different regions of parameter space, lack robust evidence estimates at comparable cost, or still require costly full reanalyses~\cite{Hogg:2017akh,Lange:2018pyp,Williams:2021qyt,Williams:2023ppp,Chua:2019wwt,Gabbard:2019rde,Dax:2022pxd,Fairhurst:2023idl,Wolfe:2022nkv,Prathaban:2024rmu}.
+\pdfbookmark[1]{Discussion and outlook}{sec:conclusions} \emph{Discussion and Outlook}---\Gls{aspire} establishes a novel approach for Bayesian inference in gravitational-wave astronomy.
+Rather than discarding results and restarting analyses from the prior, posterior results can be transformed into unbiased results under new models, including new posterior samples and an evidence estimate that are consistent with traditional analyses.
 By demonstrating that sequential inference via reuse of existing results is both practical and statistically robust, \gls{aspire} provides a new tool for systematic exploration of waveform systematics and physical hypotheses.